danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 Two things to note here.
 First, this endpoint handles multiple Stripe event types.
 The `customer.subscription.deleted` event fires when Stripe cancels a subscription (for example, after all payment retries are exhausted).
 When that happens, `CustomerExpunger` — a background job — clears the user's subscription data from our database.
 Second, the payment failure emails are routed based on both the attempt number and the user's billing period.
 Keep these two branches in mind — they become important later.

-Note: in production, you'd verify the `Stripe-Signature` header on incoming webhooks using your webhook secret.
-For local testing with the Stripe CLI, this step can be skipped — the CLI handles it for you.

-Simple enough in code.
 But how do you test that this actually works end-to-end?

 ## The Testing Problem

 Real payment failures take weeks.
 Stripe's retry schedule spaces out attempts over days.
 You can't sit around waiting for time to pass.
+And it's tedious to have to create a new subscriber each time, setup a valid payment method, then change to an invalid method that would fail renewal.

 Unit tests with mocked payloads verify that *given this JSON, the right mailer is called*.
 That's necessary, but it doesn't tell you whether the real Stripe webhook payload matches what your code expects, whether the events arrive in the order you assumed, or whether your async job processing introduces timing issues.